snymanje/express-typeorm-typescript/README.md

-# Boilerplate for an Express API with Authentication and Autherization.
+# Boilerplate for an Express API with Authentication and Authorization.

 This boilerplate is primaraly focused on being a template with authentication ready to go.
 Authentication is the part of an application that can take a lot of time to get right and no one wants to reimplement authentication and autherization from scratch with every new project.